-My Instax Mini 11 Photos Are Coming Out Black: 7 Reasons Why
+Instax Mini 11 Photos Coming Out Black: 7 Reasons Why

 Your Instax Mini Photos are coming out black.
 It’s frustrating, but trust me, it can be avoided by knowing a few tips and tricks.
 So what are the reasons why your Instax Mini photos are coming out black?

-The Fujifilm Instax Mini 11 Photos can come out black for the following reasons:
+Your Instax Mini 11 Photos are coming out black for the following reasons:

 1. The Camera Needs to Be Reset